larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 The Trust Agreement {{TAV2}} is the foundational document of the IETF Trust, and defines the purpose of the Trust as

->...the advancement of education and public interest by acquiring,
-    holding, maintaining and licensing certain existing and future intellectual property and other property used in connection with the Internet standards process and its administration, for the advancement of the science and technology associated with the Internet and related technology.
+>(...) the advancement of education and public interest by acquiring, holding, maintaining and licensing certain existing and future intellectual property and other property used in connection with the Internet standards process and its administration, for the advancement of the science and technology associated with the Internet and related technology.

 It also defines the powers, rights and obligations of the Trustees and the Trust.